Alexander Godley: First World War

 The New Zealand government authorised the formation of the NZEF for service in the war in support of Great Britain, with Godley, having relinquished his position as commandant of the New Zealand Military Forces to Major General Alfred William Robin, as its commander.
 Godley would retain command of the NZEF for the duration of the war, making regular reports to James Allen, the New Zealand Minister of Defence.
-By October 1914, the NZEF consisted of 8,500 men and, along with Godley, embarked from Wellington for Europe.
+By October 1914, the NZEF consisted of 8,500 men and, along with Godley, just promoted to substantive major general, embarked from Wellington for Europe.
 The NZEF was intended for service on the Western Front but was diverted to Egypt while in transit, following the entry of Turkey into the war.
 In Egypt, the NZEF underwent an intensive period of training under Godley's supervision.
 Despite his strict approach to training and discipline, he was a relatively enlightened commander for his time; he discreetly established drinking canteens and venereal disease treatment centres for his men.